openlab-at-city-tech/openlab/wp-content/plugins/echo-knowledge-base/readme.txt

 * Tested with **GTranslate** and similar plugins for automatic translation.
 * You can also add your own translation files (.po/.mo) for any language not already included.

+**Q: Can I add quizzes to my knowledge base articles?**
+**A:** Yes.
+The Quizzes feature lets you create quizzes linked to specific KB articles.

+* Add custom multiple-choice or true/false questions.
+* Include answer explanations for better learning and onboarding.
+* Publish quizzes to show them below the source article on the frontend.
+* With AI Features Pro, generate a quiz draft from an article and refine it before publishing.

 ### AI Features

 **Q: What AI features are included?**